alex-r-bigelow/hanpuku/README.md

 #### Low priority
 - Replace textareas with ace editors
+- Regex search/replace in text editors (esp. data)
 - Support stroke properties (dashes, cap, etc.)
 - Support multiple artboards

 #### Very low priority
 - Investigate what it would take to make an Inkscape clone
-- It would be cool to convert between canvas elements / bitmaps...
+- It would be cool to convert between canvas elements / bitmaps
  - If so, maybe we could support processing.js code as well?
  - Or maybe that should be its own extension (maybe compatible with Photoshop instead)?
 - Windows support